ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/Access HTB.md

 Notice that our original `ZKAccess3.5 Security System.lnk` has the actual path `C:\Windows\System32\runas.exe`.

-### Dumb Mistakes
+### `Dumb Mistakes`

 Yes, You read that correctly.
-Dumb people like me always makes dumb mistakes but the inner soul always say that you must have done something wrong.
+Dumb people like me always makes dumb mistakes and the inner soul always say that you must have done something wrong.

 There was a typo in my command.
 It should be
 ```